1Jo1/netty/transport-native-io_uring/README.md

 what I need to do to prevent the security vulnerability thoroughly many tests like test each unsafe execution, or  test each sqe property, probably, we won't support 32 Bit so I have to make sure that you can't execute it.

+another way would be to find security vulnerability is to use different attack vectors or use a tool for that